-Based on the findings reported in our market study, it is our opinion that a market exists for the 52 units proposed at the subject site, assuming it is renovated and operated as detailed in this report.
+Based on the findings reported in our market study, it is our opinion that a market will continue to exist for the 57 units offered at the subject site, assuming it is renovated and operated as detailed in this report.
 Changes in the project's scope of renovations, rent, amenities or renovation completion date may alter these findings.
+Our conclusions assume the subject project will offer Private Rental Assistance to current residents and that RD 515 Rental Assistance will be maintained on 52 of the 57 units.
+Should RD 515 Rental Assistance be lost, the subject project may experience some challenges filling vacant one-bedroom units, which have relatively high rents.
+In such a case, the developer may want to consider lowering the one-bedroom rents to levels comparable to the other LIHTC rents in the market.